 PreHired Alum Thomas tells us about his journey from 50-hour-workweeks as a mechanic to sales!

-Prehired offers an online part-time course with a job guarantee in software sales.
-Students will learn sales-related software in various categories like CRM, lead generation, lead enrichment, sales automation, productivity, and artificial intelligence.
-Prehired's...Read our Full Review of Prehired
+As part of its lifetime membership, Prehired offers an online part-time tech sales career launch program with a job guarantee.
+Members will learn sales-related software in various categories like CRM, lead generation, lead enrichment, sales automation, productivity,...Read our Full Review of Prehired

 Practicum by Yandex offers 6 to 10-month online courses in coding-related fields.
 Students can choose to join one of three programs: Data Scientist, Data Analyst, and Web Developer.
 Each course includes full access to the online, interactive platform, professional...Read our Full Review of Practicum by Yandex